- General Requirements for Admissions Applications to GSE Programs

 Criteria for admission vary according to degree program and specialty.
 Consult the program descriptions in this bulletin and our website for special requirements, including prerequisites.
 In addition to the program-specific criteria, all applicants seeking admission to graduate degree programs in the Graduate School of Education must meet the following requirements:

 Liberal Arts and Sciences Background

-Applicants are required to submit two letters of recommendation from respondents familiar with the applicant’s academic or professional background are required for application to all graduate degree and certificate programs.
-Applicants may provide more than the required number of recommendations, however an application can not be completed until all recommendations have been received or written authorization to remove the named recommender from an application is sent the the Graduate School of Education’s Office of Admissions.
-Respondents with familial ties (i.e. parent, sibling, spouse, grand parent, etc.) to the applicant are not permitted.
+Applicants are required to submit two letters of recommendation from respondents familiar with the applicant’s academic or professional background for application to all graduate degree and certificate programs.
+Applicants may provide more than the required number of recommendations, however an application cannot be completed until all recommendations have been received or written authorization to remove the named recommender from an application is sent to the Graduate School of Education’s Office of Admissions.
+Respondents with familial ties (e.g., parent, sibling, spouse, grandparent, etc.) to the applicant are not permitted.

 Applicants are required to submit a clear and concise personal statement with their admission application.
 Personal statement requirements vary by program and can be found on the Personal Statement section of the online application.

 Applicants are required to submit a resume or curriculum vitae (CV) with their online application

 Applicants are required to submit an application fee (see Tuition and Fees section for more information on fee amount) in order for their application to be considered complete for review by the faculty admissions committee.

 Most applicants are not required to submit standardized test scores from the Graduate Record Examination (GRE) General Test or Miller Analogies Test (MAT) with their application.
 Test score submission requirements vary by program and are as follows:

 - Teacher education programs: ALL master's and advanced certificate programs (MAT or GRE General Test not required); doctoral program (MAT or GRE General Test is optional)